Choice, Place and Opportunity

 An equity assessment of the Twin Cities region

 A region that shares both opportunities and challenges and seeks to improve the lives of its entire population is stronger and more vibrant.
-With this report, the Metropolitan Council hopes to raise awareness of the complex interdependencies of income, race, place and opportunity and to challenge both itself and others to think regionally and act equitably for a better region for all.
+With this report, we hope to raise awareness of the complex interdependencies of income, race, place, and opportunity and to challenge both our organization and others to think regionally and act equitably for a better region for all.

 What we learned